Cyral announces $11M Series A to help protect data in cloud – TechCrunch

-Cyral, an early stage startup that helps protect data stored in cloud repositories, announced an $11 million Series A today.
+Cyral, an early-stage startup that helps protect data stored in cloud repositories, announced an $11 million Series A today.
 The company also revealed a previous undisclosed $4.1 million angel investment, making the total $15.1 million.

 The Series A was led by Redpoint Ventures.
 A.Capital Ventures, Costanoa VC, Firebolt, SV Angel and Trifecta Capital also participated in on the round.